stfc/docker-and-gh-actions-for-ml/docs/2-containerising-it.md

 ## Let's get containerised!

-The first step to containerising any application is to create a filled called `Dockerfile`.
+The first step to containerising any application is to create a file called `Dockerfile`.
 This is like a `Makefile` but for Docker and it tells Docker what steps it needs to run to create the full environment that your application is going to run in.

 We're going to start off by specifying a base image - this comes with Python built-in, which means we don't have to worry about installing the right version of Python.